UlrikDaae/Ulrik-Daae/README.md

 - Excel: Practice VLOOKUP, HLOOKUP, INDEX and MATCH to efficiently find specific data.

-**Courses I'm taking:** I'm  taking the SQL Basics for Data Science course by UC Davis, and the Crash Course on Python by Google.
+**Courses I'm taking:** I'm  taking the SQL Basics for Data Science course by UC Davis ([click here to see my solutions](https://github.com/UlrikDaae/Coursera-Solutions/tree/main/Learn%20SQL%20Basics%20for%20Data%20Science%20Specialization/SQL%20for%20Data%20Science), and the Google IT Automation with Python ([click here to see my solutions])(https://github.com/UlrikDaae/Coursera-Solutions/tree/main/Google%20IT%20Automation%20with%20Python/Crash%20Course%20on%20Python)

 ### 🗂 My work